The Privacy Act

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) contains privacy protection provisions that apply to health information created or maintained by health care providers who engage in certain electronic transactions, health plans, and health care clearinghouses.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) Rules contain privacy, security, and breach notification requirements that apply to individually identifiable health information created, received, maintained, or transmitted by health care providers who engage in certain electronic transactions, health transactions, health plans, health care clearinghouses, and their business associates.

-The HHS regulation that implements the HIPAA privacy provisions, Standards for Privacy of Individually Identifiable Health Information is an HHS pplies to entities covered by HIPAA.
-The Office for Civil Rights (OCR) is the Departmental component responsible for implementing and enforcing the HIPAA privacy regulation.
+The Office for Civil Rights (OCR) is the Departmental component responsible for implementing and enforcing the HIPAA Rules.